phkhanhtrinh23/seqgan_vae_paraphrasing/README.md

 ## About The Project

 My project is called **Paraphrasing**.
-This is an implementation of ["An End-to-End Generative Architecture for Paraphrase Generation"](https://aclanthology.org/D19-1309/).
+This is an implementation of [An End-to-End Generative Architecture for Paraphrase Generation](https://aclanthology.org/D19-1309/).

 ## Getting Started